 Teaching hospitals are affiliated with a medical school or a school of nursing or other health-related professions.
 In the United States, physicians are typically trained in a teaching hospital.
 University Hospital is the primary teaching hospital affiliated with The University of Texas Health Science Center at San Antonio.

 What advantages does a teaching hospital provide to the patient?

 Patients have 24-hour access to physician care.
 Physicians at all levels of training and their supervising attending physicians participate in the care of the patient.
-Through the affiliation with the UT Health Science Center School of Medicine, University Hospital is able to offer a broad range of clinical services, provide medical education and sponsor basic and applied medical research.
+Through the affiliation with the UT Health San Antonio School of Medicine, University Hospital is able to offer a broad range of clinical services, provide medical education and sponsor basic and applied medical research.
 Often, the latest treatment therapies are available first at teaching hospitals.

 In 2000, The Journal of the American Medical Association reported that improved outcomes at teaching hospitals result from the higher acuity levels of their patients and the need to perform complex, high level, even breakthrough medical and surgical procedures.